Coronavirus (COVID-19) Preparedness Information Learn More

 Southern Tennessee Regional Health System Pulaski is committed to providing the highest quality care and ensuring the safety of our patients, employees, providers, volunteers and visitors.
 We are working closely with the Tennessee Department of Health and following guidance from the Centers for Disease Control and Prevention (CDC) to ensure our hospital is prepared with the appropriate plans to detect, protect and respond should anyone in our community contract or be exposed to the novel coronavirus (2019-nCoV).

-While we have not evaluated OR treated any patients with this virus at our hospital to date, Southern Tennessee Regional Health System Pulaski has taken the following measures to prepare out of an abundance of caution, in accordance with CDC guidelines:
+Southern Tennessee Regional Health System Pulaski has taken the following measures to prepare out of an abundance of caution, in accordance with CDC guidelines:

 Patients in the Emergency Department and inpatient units are screened based on their recent travel history.